ON THIS PAGE:

 You can find additional information by clicking on the links below:

-The Sentencing Council has published a Reduction in Sentence for a Guilty Plea Guideline (into force 1st June 2017).
+The Sentencing Council has published a Reduction in Sentence for a Guilty Plea Guideline.

 Further information on bases of plea and Newton Hearings can be found in Criminal Practice Direction VII Sentencing (at paragraph B.6 onwards).